 The gross carrying amount of a financial asset is written off either partially or in full to the extent that there is no realistic prospect of recovery.
-For corporate customers, the Company individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery. the Company expects no significant recovery from the amount written off.
-However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due.
+For corporate customers, 3S individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
+3S expects no significant recovery from the amount written off.
+However, financial assets that are written off could still be subject to enforcement activities in order to comply with 3S's procedures for recovery of amounts due.

-(d) Derecognition of financial assets
+d.
+Derecognition of financial assets

-The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.
+3S derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which 3S neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.

-The Company enters into transactions whereby it transfers assets recognized in its statement of balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets.
+3S enters into transactions whereby it transfers assets recognized in its statement of balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets.
 In these cases, the transferred assets are not derecognized.

-- B. Financial liabilities and equity instruments - (a) Classification of debt or equity
+B. Financial liabilities and equity instruments

+a.
+Classification of debt or equity

-Debt and equity instruments issued by the Company are classified as financial liabilities or equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+Debt and equity instruments issued by 3S are classified as financial liabilities or equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-(b) Equity instruments
+b.
+Equity instruments